cardano-foundation/CIPs/CIP-????/README.md

 ---

 ## Abstract
-In the absence of atomic delegation, in order for Dapp users to maintain full delegation control of their assets, each user must have his/her own address while using the Dapp.
+In the absence of atomic delegation, in order for layer 1 (L1) Dapp users to maintain full delegation control of their assets, each user must have his/her own address while using the Dapp.
 However, this then creates another problem: if all users have their own addresses while using the Dapp, how can users find and interact with each other?
 This informational CIP explains the usage of Beacon Tokens to solve this "broadcasting" issue.
-Using beacon tokens, it is possible to create distributed Dapps (e.g., DEXs, p2p lending, etc) where users can not only maintain full delegation control of their assets while using the Dapp, but can also maintain full custody of their assets at all times.
+Using beacon tokens, it is possible to create distributed L1 Dapps (e.g., DEXs, p2p lending, etc) where users can not only maintain full delegation control of their assets while using the Dapp, but can also maintain full custody of their assets at all times.
 These beacon tokens can be generalized to other use cases such as creating an on-chain personal address book tied to - and fully recoverable by - a user's payment pubkey and trustlessly sharing reference scripts with other blockchain users.

 ## Motivation: why is this CIP necessary?
-To date, there has yet to be a Dapp where users maintain full delegation control of their assets while using it.
-Instead, Dapps usually end up pooling user assets together and therefore are forced to delegate the assets all together.
+To date, there has yet to be a L1 Dapp where users maintain full delegation control of their assets while using it.
+Instead, L1 Dapps usually end up pooling user assets together and therefore are forced to delegate the assets all together.
 On Proof-of-Stake (PoS) blockchains, this is an existential security issue.
-The more popular a Dapp becomes, the more centralized the underlying blockchain will be.
+The more popular a L1 Dapp becomes, the more centralized the underlying blockchain will be.
 Some Dapps try to address this concern by:

 1. Fractionalizing the asset pools - instead of all assets being at one address and delegated to only one stake pool, the assets are split among several addresses and delegated to several separate stake pools.
 2. Issuing governance tokens - each user gets a vote on where the pooled assets will be delegated.

-This is a general pattern holds for all kinds of Dapps: DAOs, DEXs, p2p lending, etc. Unfortunately, the above mitigations do not fully solve the issue; the blockchain is still significantly more centralized than if full delegation control was used.
+This is a general pattern holds for all kinds of L1 Dapps: DAOs, DEXs, p2p lending, etc. Unfortunately, the above mitigations do not fully solve the issue; the blockchain is still significantly more centralized than if full delegation control was used.

-### Why are Dapps designed like this?
+### Why are L1 Dapps designed like this?
 Ask yourself the following question:
 ```
 If user assets are segregated into separate addresses, how do users find all of the relevant information (assets, transaction history, etc) for the Dapp?